-Seqwater engaged Indec to calculate the respective annuity balances.
-Indec performed the following steps:
+To calculate the respective annuity balances, Seqwater has undertaken the following steps:

-- Obtained relevant data for the water supply schemes from SunWater dating back to 2001 when the existing annuity balances were established; - Calculated a closing ARR balance on a total scheme basis as at 30 June 2006 for each scheme from the SunWater data set which calculated the irrigation only ARR Balances.
-Seqwater sought advice and guidance from SunWater to establish these balances; - Established a closing balance at 30 June 2011 based on actual renewals expenditure and income data from SunWater and from Seqwater; - Forecast a closing total scheme balance at 30 June 2013 based on the budgeted renewals expenditure and irrigation income for the 2011-12 year and the estimated renewals income and expenditure for 2012-13; and - Established unbundled balances for the Morton Vale distribution network to enable unbundled or separate irrigation tariffs to be calculated for bulk supply and distribution services.
+- Obtained relevant data for the water supply schemes from SunWater dating back to 2001 when the existing annuity balances were established; - Established a closing balance at 30 June 2008 based on the renewals expenditure and income over the period the schemes were owned and managed by SunWater.
+Seqwater sought advice and guidance from SunWater to establish these balances; - Established a closing balance at 30 June 2011 based on actual renewals expenditure and income since the schemes were transferred to Seqwater; - Forecast a closing balance at 30 June 2013 based on the budgeted renewals expenditure and irrigation income for the 2011-12 year and the estimated renewals income and expenditure for 2012-13; - The availability of data necessitated that the ARR balances be calculated on an irrigation only basis prior to being converted to whole of scheme balances for tariff calculation purposes.
+This approach was adopted to match the availability of data at the time of preparing the draft NSPs; and - Established unbundled balances for the Morton Vale distribution network to enable unbundled or separate irrigation tariffs to be calculated for bulk supply and distribution services.
+Seqwater may review this step if further analysis identifies a more suitable methodology than the approach adopted for the preparation of draft NSP ARR balances.

-In calculating the closing ARR balance, Indec:
+In calculating the closing ARR balance, Seqwater has: